 Conclusions : Among privately insured individuals below age 65, ID consultation during OPAT is associated with large and significant reductions in the rate of ED admission and hospital admission in the 30 days after an index event, as well as lower total healthcare spending.

 Shah, Akshay; Petrak, Russell; Fliegelman, Robert; Shrestha, Nabin; Allison, Genève; Zurlo, John; Parker, Steven; Poretz, Donald; McKinsey, David; Dougherty, Mark; Martinelli, Lawrence; Mathur, Ajay; Rodriguez, Andrés; and Smith, Mark W, "Infectious Diseases Specialty Intervention is Associated with Better Outcomes among Privately Insured Individuals Receiving Outpatient Parenteral Antimicrobial Therapy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 697.